-• The purpose of this meeting is to gather information from the local community about potential project ideas.
+The purpose of this meeting is to gather information from the local community about potential project ideas.
 Community members must keep in mind the parameters of the CDBG program in terms of eligibility and other required elements.
-At this time, neither the City/Town/Village/County nor the City Council/County Commission have determined a project to pursue.
-We will now discuss some of the current and/or previous CDBG projects that have impacted our community and then we will take questions from the audience as well as receive input for potential project ideas.
+At this time, it remains undetermined as to which project to pursue.